nucypher/nucypher/docs/source/pre_application/cloud_provider_tutorial.rst

     nucypher-ops ursula deploy --eth-provider $INFURA_RINKEBY_URL --nucypher-image nucypher/nucypher:experimental --payment-provider $INFURA_MUMBAI_URL --network ibex

-This should produce a large amount of logs as the ansible plays install all the requirements and setup the node.
+This should produce a lot of log messages as the ansible playbooks install all the requirements and setup the node.
 The final output should be similar to:

 .. code-block:: bash